hyperupcall/blog/content/post/web development a year later.md

 So I was reintroduced to programming during the fall of 2017.
 I was learning Java in my AP Computer Science A class.
 The class was another one of those supposed "college-level" "advanced placement" classes, which actually became really fun near the end.
 You see, I was finishing up a really fun [final project](https://github.com/EanKeen/word-finder) (written in Java).
 It was basically an anagram finder, with a few extra features (including local multiplayer).

 Because it was so fun, I wanted to create a larger programming project.
-I wanted people to be able to easily use it.
+Some project that people can look at without downloading anything.
 Naturally, I realized the web was perfect for this.
 No need to download anything - people can see your program just by opening up a link!

-My first project idea was a flashcard application that looked as good as [Quizlet](https://quizlet.com), but had as much functionality as [Anki](https://apps.ankiweb.net).
+My first project idea was a flashcard application that I wanted to look as good as [Quizlet](https://quizlet.com), but had as much functionality as [Anki](https://apps.ankiweb.net).
 So I began to create a mockup.
 ![Pascal's Triangle](../image/web-dev-a-year-later/sigag-mockup.png)

 Keep in mind, the only other program I created at this point is a terminal-based [anagram finder](https://github.com/EanKeen/word-finder).
 It's somewhat silly brainstorming a more complex project in retrospect, but I believed it helped motivate me.